 Following our on-the-whistle report, we take a closer look at the game…

-It was a cagey affair for almost an hour until the game burst into life thanks to Patrice Evra’s brilliant goal on 57 minutes.
+The match It was a cagey affair for almost an hour until the game burst into life thanks to Patrice Evra’s brilliant goal on 57 minutes.
 United had repelled all previous Bayern advances, with Chris Smalling typifying a resolute defensive performance.
 Wayne Rooney clearly wasn’t fully fit and, despite a pain-killing injection, looked like his toe injury affected him after spurning good chances in either half.
 It was a chance United had to take.
 The key for Bayern was in hitting back immediately after the restart following Evra’s goal through Mario Mandzukic.
 It not only loosened United’s temporary grip on the tie, it inspired Bayern to go on and win it.
 Within ten minutes they were in front through Thomas Muller and eight minutes later the tie was wrapped up by Arjen Robben.